API Reference

 | associatedVariation | Object | Associated Variation object.
 This property always references a valid object for personalizations. |

 An ExperimentActivation object represents an experiment activated during a specific visit.
-Because visits can be historical, the associated experiment may have stopped.
-In such cases, the engine does not inject experiment metadata (name, launch date, segment) into the application file, making it unavailable via the API.
-However, IDs always remain available.
+Because visits can be historical, the associated experiment might have stopped.
+In such cases, the engine does not inject experiment metadata (name, launch date, segment) into the application file, which makes it unavailable through the API.
+However, IDs remaining available.

 Properties